It’s not uncommon for managers to have their favourites at a football club. Players they can rely on whatever the occasion.

 You’ve all seen the Kolo/Yaya song, right?
 Well, with a chant that good, why not take the player responsible with you everywhere you go?

-That’s dramatising a little, but Kolo Toure offered up his defensive nous and experience for Brendan Rodgers at both Liverpool and Celtic, and he’s also now part of his coaching staff at Leicester City.
+That’s dramatising a little, but Kolo Toure offered up his defensive nous and experience for Brendan Rodgers at both Liverpool and Celtic, and he was also part of his coaching staff at Leicester City.

 9. Mohamed Zidan and Jurgen Klopp